tverburgt/PizzaBot-NodeJS/README.md

-###Pizzabot
+### Pizzabot

-Pizzabot wil  deliver pizzas to all the houses in a neighborhood.
+Pizzabot will deliver pizzas to all the houses in a neighborhood.
 In more specific terms, given a grid (where each point on the grid is one house) and a list of points representing houses in need of pizza delivery, return a list of instructions for getting Pizzabot to those locations and delivering.
 An instruction is one of:
 N: Move north